mbrezu/Shovel/ShovelScriptSpec.md

 Arguments: `base`, `exponent`

 Description: Raises `base` to power `exponent` and returns the result.
-Both arguments must be numbers.If one of the arguments is a double float, the result is a double float, otherwise it is an integer.
+Both arguments must be numbers.
+If one of the arguments is a double float, the result is a double float, otherwise it is an integer.